srdesh/amcewrpi/README.md

 ## Step 2: Connect Raspbery Pi to PC
 Raspberry Pi is now configured and booted up and we should be able to connect it via mobaXterm software from our PC now.
 Before that we need to make our internet connect to allow sharing.
 #### For windows click: Network and sharing center >  Network connections > Wifi/Ethernet > Properties > Sharing > Allow both option and click OK.
 To execute a connection in [mobaXterm](https://drive.google.com/open?id=0B496SaFqKMZCa01PdHZsT09pMWs), hostname or IP is required in order to connect to Raspberry PI.
 To obtain the Raspberry Pi's IP address we used [ipscan24](https://drive.google.com/open?id=0B496SaFqKMZCdGRRdTBoZFRkQVE) software.
+Create a new session and put the hostname or IP that you have got for Raspberrypi.
+Login as "root" user and provide your password (by default it's 'raspberrypi').
 Then need to write on mobaXterm commandline “startlxde” to display raspberry pi.

 ## Step 3: Connecting DHT-22
 * Make sure Raspberry Pi power is switched off.